Redeltaz/dotfiles/README.md

 # Dotfiles

 All my dotfiles, I used to be on Arch on full DIY config with i3 but I now moved to Gnome for simplicity.
-All my old config for dunst, i3, polybar... is still available on the [legacy](./legacy/) folder.
+All my old config for dunst, i3, polybar... is still available on the [legacy](https://github.com/Redeltaz/dotfiles/tree/legacy) branch.

 ## Installation